mallula/QTRIP/README.md

 Follow these steps to set up and install the automation suite:
 1. Clone the repository to your local machine.
 2. Install WebDriver and configure the path.
-3. Install Postman for manual API test execution.
-4. Install RestAssured library and TestNG framework in your project.
-5. Ensure the Java SDK is installed on your machine.
+3. Ensure the Java SDK is installed on your machine.

 ## UI Test Cases